 The Carnation Farms culinary team will provide grain-based snacks for event attendees.

 April 15th: The combine arrived!
+Thanks Ryan at Steel Wheel Farm for delivering it safely!
 Nothing runs like a deer.

 March 31st: The field is being plowed and prepared to plant two kinds of grain: Fritzspring Barley seed and Edison-Bow Hard White Spring Wheat from the WSU Bread Lab.